 A particularly early and distinctive group, the Cambrian agnostids were, themselves, planktonic, experimenting with the trilobite version of the bivalve morphology found today in planktonic crustaceans.
 Some suggest that these are not actually trilobites.
 Owing to their highly derived, arguably paedomorphic, nature and our lack of detailed knowledge of the anatomy of other trilobites at similar developmental stages, this has been difficult to assess.
 Right now, opinion is divided.

 Trilobite systematics: Here we have a problem.
 Being well known for close to two centuries and principle index taxa for the early Paleozoic, their complex, traditional Linnean taxonomy is studied by a great many professional biostratigraphers.
 This includes some groups that are probably paraphyletic (See the Prothero text for a full review.)
 Consequently, few phylogenetic investigations have been conducted of the relationships within Trilobita.
+(See review by Lieberman and Karin, 2010.)
 This is bad because trilobites have been used in the study of evolutionary patterns and processes despite our not really knowing their real evolutionary pattern.